dvanosdall/576-Mid-Project/README.md

 - **Custom Popups:**
   Click on flower points to see a clean, organized popup showing timestamp, photo, and notes formatted for clarity on all devices.

+## Future Work

+- **Look into a way to upload actual images instead of having to use URL's of a location you uploaded the image too, this is the first version and needs improved upon:**

+- **API Inegration with Plant Identification API's (PlantNet etc):**